Kaylaesmith1/activities-frontend/README.md

 The objective of this project was to create a web application where people can share information about activities and events happening in the Des Moines, Iowa area.
 The application could also serve as a way to meet new people within the community, while participating in local events.

 Given the various attractions Iowa has to offer, this application not only enables neighbors to participate in specific events, they can also glean information on state parks and other sites of interest that aren't happening at a specific time.
-Through this platform, users can view a list of events, create their own, edit or delete it and comment on and review other posts.
+Through this platform, users can view a list of events, create their own, edit or delete an activity and comment on and review other posts.
 Users can also filter the content through keyword or post author and follow other users.

 ## Site User's Goal

 People using this application are generally either interested in gaining information about events happening in the area or wanting to post information about an activity.
 As previously mentioned, however, users will also be able to find non-specific activities like campsite, state parks, nature reserves, etc. This is a platform that can include any type of activity, whether it's a specific planned event or just something 'fun' to check out in Des Moines or in Iowa.

 Once users participate in an activity or travel to a place, they leave a review comment and 0-5 star review.
 Users can also leave comments on posts for activities and events, 'like' (and 'unlike') activities and follow users they're interested in.
-Users are unable to review activities, like or leave comments on posts for which they are the author.
+Users are unable to review activities or like posts for which they are the author.

 ## Site Owner's Goal